-MUS(EMEA) monitors its capital adequacy on an ongoing basis and conducts a formal annual ICAAP through which it assesses its risks, controls and capital.
+The Group monitors its capital adequacy on an ongoing basis and conducts a formal annual ICAAP through which it assesses its risks, controls and capital.

-The Board is involved in all the key elements of the ICAAP and approves the business and capital plans, Risk Appetite Statement, stress testing framework and preparation of the ICAAP document.
-The ICAAP process is closely aligned with MUS(EMEA)'s strategy setting and business planning process as well as the process for identification, measurement and control of its risks.
+The Board is involved in all the key elements of the ICAAP and approves the business and capital plans, Risk Appetite Statement, stress testing framework and oversees the preparation of the ICAAP document.
+The ICAAP process is closely aligned with the Group's strategy setting and business planning process as well as the process for identification, measurement and control of its risks.

 Stress testing is used to assess the impact of severe but plausible financial stresses on either individual or multiple risk factors and to determine appropriate capital buffers.
-MUS(EMEA) manages its risk and capital resources with the objective of maintaining a regulatory ratio comfortably in excess of the minimum capital resources required by the regulators.
+The Group manages its risk and capital resources with the objective of maintaining a regulatory ratio comfortably in excess of the minimum capital resources required by the regulators.